nde95/rps-game/README.md

 Recreation of the real time rock paper scissors game I saw in a twitter video.

-I thought it looked fun and figured it would be a great project to make.
+I thought it looked fun and instead of finding it online I figured it would be a great project to make myself.

 ![RPS gif](https://i.imgur.com/dCv0vX9.gif)